ganorberg/data-structures-javascript/README.md

 If you would like to run the test suite after cloning the repo, run `npm install` then `npm test`.

 ## Technical decisions:

+- prefer using space to improve time complexity
+- prefer multiple recursion if algorithm naturally branches
+- prefer iterative solutions over simple recursion
+- prefer throwing errors over silently failing on incorrect inputs and edge cases
+- prefer conditional statements that avoid code instead of wrapping it
+- give users access to class properties
 - prefer command-query separation -- setters do not return values
 - prefer single responsibility for all functions
 - prefer high cohesion over utility modules
 - prefer descriptive, verbose identifiers
-- prefer using extra space to improve time complexity
-- prefer iterative solutions over simple recursion
-- prefer multiple recursion if algorithm naturally branches
-- prefer throwing errors over silently failing on incorrect inputs and edge cases
-- prefer using conditional statements to avoid code rather than to wrap code
-- prefer ES6+ features
-- give users access to class properties

 ## General notes